loomio/loomio-docs/en/src/guides/consent_process/index.md

 ### Step 7.
 Integrate valid objections to create an amended version of the proposal that everyone consents is ‘safe to try’

-Once all objections are integrated, Consent has been reached and Chloe states the decision outcome :-)
+Once all objections are integrated, consent has been reached and Chloe states the decision outcome :-)

 ![](consent_step7_outcome.png)